corda/corda-docs-portal/content/en/platform/corda/4.13/community/business-network-membership.md

 ## Request membership attribute changes

 Using the `RequestMembershipAttributeChangeFlow` flow, a member can create requests in order to change its attributes (business identity and roles).
-This flow will create a `ChangeRequestState` with `PENDING` status.
+This flow will create a `ChangeRequestState` with a `PENDING` status.

 {{< note >}}
 When you request new roles, the changes will overwrite your existing roles.